 The NHTSA regularly encourages drivers to put down their cellphones while behind the wheel.

 Distracted driving has contributed to a rise in deadly auto accidents with 424,000 people injured in 2013 and 18 percent, or one in five collisions, attributed to distracted driving.
+If you’re the victim of a car crash due to a distracted driver, reach out to our auto accident attorneys in Tulsa.

 According to the NHTSA, distracted driving places motorists at risk by causing people to: